2021 Western North America heat wave: Infrastructure

 The heat wave strained and damaged the region's infrastructure.
 It caused the sidewalks to buckle due to thermal expansion of concrete (57 sidewalks were damaged in Edmonton alone).
-In Washington and Oregon, damage was even more severe, leading to closures of roads and other inconveniences for drivers, including on some lanes of Interstate 5, as well as some state highways.
+In Washington and Oregon, damage was even more severe, leading to many road closures, including on some lanes of Interstate 5 and some state highways.
 In order to prevent thermal fatigue to Seattle's steel drawbridges, the city announced it would hose them down with cool water.

-Public transportation also deteriorated during the sweltering conditions.
+Public transportation also deteriorated in the sweltering conditions.
 Trains on Link light rail and Sounder commuter rail in Seattle operated at reduced speeds as a precaution against possible deformation of railroad tracks and overhead lines.
 In the Portland metropolitan area, TriMet suspended MAX Light Rail and WES Commuter Rail service for part of June 27 and all of June 28 because the cables from which the light rail cars drew electricity had sagged.
-Heat-induced rail distortion, called sun kink, slowed down the passenger service on the route of the Amtrak Cascades.
-Moreover, school districts in Kamloops, Sooke (BC), Ephrata and Royal City (WA) all suspended school bus services, while Grant County, Washington limited the frequency of the buses under their management as they did not offer air conditioning or the built-in version could not cope with the heat.
+Heat-induced rail distortion slowed down the passenger service on the route of the Amtrak Cascades.
+Moreover, school districts in Kamloops, Sooke (BC), Ephrata and Royal City (WA) all suspended school bus services, while Grant County, Washington limited the frequency of the buses under their management.

-On June 28, 15 school districts in British Columbia's Lower Mainland, including all districts within Vancouver, closed due to the heat and their lack of sufficient cooling infrastructure; many others also changed, or shortened, Tuesday schedules to avoid daytime high temperatures.
-COVID-19 vaccination sites also endured disruption because of the weather conditions.
+Many schools changed, shortened, or cancelled their class schedules to avoid daytime high temperatures.
+On June 28, 15 school districts in British Columbia's Lower Mainland, including all districts within Vancouver, closed due to the heat and their lack of sufficient cooling infrastructure; COVID-19 vaccination sites also endured disruption because of the weather conditions.